reocat/OuterTune/kizzy/README_LOCAL_IMAGES.md

 2. **Discord Image Proxy** (fallback): Uses Discord's built-in image proxy to fetch images from URLs
 3. **Text-only Presence** (final fallback): Shows presence without images if image processing fails

+### 4. Enhanced Thumbnail Support
+- **URL Optimization**: Automatically optimizes YouTube/Google image URLs for Discord compatibility
+- **Fallback Images**: Provides fallback to default music icons when external images can't be loaded
+- **Better Error Handling**: Gracefully handles null or invalid thumbnail URLs

 ## How It Works

 ### External Images
 When an external image URL is provided:
-1. The system first tries to upload the image directly to Discord's CDN using the Discord token
+1. The system optimizes the URL for Discord (e.g., resizes YouTube thumbnails to 512x512)
-2. If that fails or no token is available, it uses Discord's image proxy
-3. Discord fetches the image from the original URL and caches it on their servers
+2. Discord fetches the image from the optimized URL and caches it on their servers
-4. This approach maintains privacy as no third-party services are involved
+3. This approach maintains privacy as no third-party services are involved

+### URL Optimization
+The system automatically optimizes common image URL formats:
+- **Google User Content**: `https://lh3.googleusercontent.com/...` → optimized to 512x512
+- **YouTube Thumbnails**: `https://yt3.ggpht.com/...` → optimized to 512px
+- **Regular URLs**: Passed through unchanged

+### Fallback Mechanism
+If image processing fails:
+1. **Primary**: Uses optimized external image URL
+2. **Secondary**: Falls back to Discord's default "music" icon
+3. **Tertiary**: Shows text-only presence

 ### Discord Images
 Discord attachment images (starting with "attachments") continue to work as before using the `mp:` prefix.